Veterans Services

 Principles of Good Practice Statement

-As a member of the National Association for College Admissions Counseling (NACAC), GVSU adheres to the Statement of Principles of Good Practice that serves as a code of ethics and professional practices and includes the following statement: to avoid conflicts of interest and the appearance of unethical behavior, members will not be compensated by commissions, bonuses, or other incentive payments based on the number of students referred, recruited, admitted, or enrolled.
+As a member of the National Association for College Admissions Counseling (NACAC), GVSU adheres to the Statement of Principles of Good Practice that serves as a code of ethics and professional practices.
+In particular,

 Department of Defense Tuition Assistance (TA)

-Students interested in Department of Defense Tuition Assistance (TA) must contact their unit education advisor or installation commander prior to enrollment to determine TA availability and eligibility.
+Students interested in Department of Defense Tuition Assistance (TA) should contact their unit education advisor or installation commander prior to enrollment to determine TA availability and eligibility.

 Chapter 31 and Chapter 33 Enrollment and Participation

-Any student who demonstrates eligibility under Chapter 31 or Chapter 33 through the Department of Veterans Administration (for example, by providing a certificate of eligibility) will be allowed to enroll, attend, and participate in a course of education pending approval and distribution of funds from the Veterans Administration without incurring late fees or penalties.
+Any student who demonstrates eligibility under Chapter 31 or Chapter 33 through the Department of Veterans Administration (for example, by providing a certificate of eligibility) will be allowed to enroll, attend, and participate in a course of education pending approval and distribution of funds from the Veterans Administration without incurring late fees or penalties on any portion of tuition and fees that the Department of Veteran Affairs will be covering.

 Chapter 31 and Chapter 33 Penalty Waiver

-Students who receive educational assistance under Chapter 31 through the Department of Veterans Affairs will not be assessed any late fees or deferment fees.
+Students who receive educational assistance under Chapter 31 through the Department of Veterans Affairs will not be assessed any late fees or deferment fees for any portion of tuition and fees that the Department of Veteran Affairs will be covering.
 Classes will not be cancelled, and students will not be prevented from registering for classes as a result of delayed disbursement of any payment provided through the Department of Veterans Affairs.

-Students who receive educational assistance under Chapter 33 through the Department of Veterans Affairs will similarly not be assessed late fees or deferment fees.
+Students who receive educational assistance under Chapter 33 through the Department of Veterans Affairs will similarly not be assessed late fees or deferment fees on any portion of tuition and fees that the Department of Veteran Affairs will be covering.
 Students will not be dropped or prevented from registering for classes as a result of delayed disbursement of any payment provided through the Department of Veterans affairs.
-Students receiving Chapter 33 benefits are encouraged to pay their balance due for tuition, books, housing meal plans, and parking permits using a deferment plan designed specifically for Chapter 33 students.
-This option is available without paying a deferment fee and the deferment due dates are 30 days later than other students.
 If a student receiving Chapter 31 or 33 benefits incurs a late or deferment fee prior to receipt of a delayed VA payment, those fees will be removed once payment is received from the Department of Veterans Affairs.
 Please note that once the University receives tuition payment from the Department of Veterans Affairs, late fees will assess on past due amounts.

 Students using Chapter 31 or 33 benefits are urged to notify their VA Certifying Official or the Student Accounts office if unable to make timely payments to request alternative arrangements.
 Grand Valley State University will not remove a Chapter 31 or Chapter 33 student from classes on the published payment deadline, unless the student’s portion of a prior semester’s account balance is already past due.